 Reynolds played ex-con Gator McClusky in a pair of violent and exploitative films, beginning with 1973's White Lightning.
 In this sequel, Reed's amazingly named character, Bama McCall, is tied up in small-town corruption that Gator tracks down and snuffs out.

 In this dark comedy, characters played by the legendary Walter Matthau and Robin Williams get tied together after witnessing an attempted robbery.
 Reed plays the robber (and hitman) in one of the highest profile roles of his career.

-A filmography dominated by comedies includes this serious film depiction of the historic Rescue of Bat 21 Bravo.
-Reed gets top billing behind a couple of huge names at the time: Gene Hackman and Danny Glover.
+A career dominated by comedies includes this serious film depiction of the historic Rescue of Bat 21 Bravo.
+Reed shares the screen with two superstars: Gene Hackman and Danny Glover.
 It's not as memorable as some of Reed's lighter films, but it ranks high because it's awesome to watch him act in a very different kind of role.

 Reed gets higher billing, with Reynolds only appearing in a cameo, for the final chapter of a great comedic trilogy.
 While he does a fine job here, Reed plays a secondary role yet again, this time to Jackie Gleason.

 1a. and 1b.
 Smokey and the Bandit (1977) and Smokey and the Bandit II (1980)